Nicholas Tana

-Nicholas Tana is a writer director, actor, and musician best known for the Hell's Kitty movie and web-series.
+Nicholas Tana is a writer, director, actor, and musician best known for the Hell's Kitty movie and web-series.

 Life and career

-Before starting his own production company, Nicholas Tana was working at ESPN as an associate director in the international department.
-Nicholas Tana received much critical attention amongst the horror community through his Hell's Kitty TV Series, about a writer whose love life suffers because of his possessive and possessed pet cat named Angel.
-Nicholas Tana stars in Hell's Kitty alongside his real cat Angel, and some of the most notable actors in horror, which includes names like Adrienne Barbeau, Doug Jones, Michael Berryman, Courtney Gains, Lee Meriwether, John Franklin, Lynn Lowry, Bill Oberst Jr., Ashley C. Williams, Barbara Nedeljakova, and Dale Midkiff.
-The film features a guest appearance by a Killer Klown courtesy of the Chiodo Brothers.
-The Hell's Kitty comic-book series written by Nicholas Tana is based on Tana's experiences living with his very possessive cat named Angel, rumored to be possessed.
-Hell's Kitty features a host of horror icons often portrayed in parodies of the roles for which they are famous.
+Before starting his own production company, Tana worked at ESPN as an associate director in the international department.

+He has received much critical attention from the horror community for his Hell's Kitty TV series.
+It features a host of horror icons often portrayed in parodies of the roles for which they are famous, including Adrienne Barbeau, Doug Jones, Michael Berryman, Courtney Gains, Lee Meriwether, John Franklin, Lynn Lowry, Bill Oberst Jr., Ashley C. Williams, Barbara Nedeljakova, and Dale Midkiff.
+Tana himself also stars in Hell's Kitty, alongside his real cat Angel, and the series is based on his experiences.

-Nicholas Tana is also the writer, director, and producer of the sex-positive documentary Sticky: A (Self) Love Story, in which he shared his nine years research findings about masturbation revealing how often an individual is involved in this activity in society.
+Tana is also the writer, director, and producer of the sex-positive documentary Sticky: A (Self) Love Story The film is an exploration of the cultural taboos and pervasive stigma surrounding masturbation, drawing on Tana's nine years of research into the social and psychological aspects of the activity.

-He is founder of Smart Media LLC, a production company, and New Classics Books, a publishing agency.
+He is the founder of Smart Media LLC, a production company, and New Classics Books, a publishing agency.